jaspermai/Sketchy/README.md

 **Dark Mode** is for those who prefer working with darker-coloured screens and uses a white pen tool.
 **Rainbow Mode** is created for those craving a light-hearted, cute mode to work on and uses a rainbow-coloured pen tool.

+# Setup Instructions
+To run Sketchy as a Chrome extension on your own Google Chrome browser, extract the files from the Github repo as a .zip file.
+After you have saved the folder in a secure location, follow these steps:
+1. Navigate to the chrome://extensions page through Chrome -> settings or typing it into the search bar
+1. Turn on *Developer Mode* on the top-right corner
+1. Click on the *Load unpacked* button that is on the top bar
+1. Select the *Sketchy* file from your local device The extension can now be found in your Chrome Extensions list in the top right of your browser!
+Feel free to pin the extension for easy access in the future.
+For optimal use, open the extension on any *https* or *http* website.

 # Building Sketchy
 Sketchy is built using primarily **HTML**, **CSS**, and **JavaScript**.
 The user interface and logo were designed with **Figma**, HTML, CSS, and **Bootstrap** while the backend interactiveness was accomplished through JavaScript.
 The team also worked with a **Canvas API**, which provided the starting blocks for the overall sketchpad.